netzo/fresh-netzo/templates/starter-rutt/src/readme.md

 # starter-rutt

-An open-source source template for 'Rutt'.
+An open-source source template for Netzo.

 ## Configuration